markusdemedeiros/epaper_dbus_api/README.md

 | push   | Draws the buffered image to the epaper display |
 | clear  | Clears the epaper display to white |

 The server places the DBus communuication on a different thread than the excecution of these commands, enqueuing them to be excecuted in the order they are recieved.
-This is particularly important since, on an epaper display, the `push` and `clear` arguments take several seconds to complete.
+This is particularly important since, on an epaper display, the `push` and `clear` methods take several seconds to complete.

 A typical use case would have one program periodically sending `apply` commands for commonly drawn elements and `push`ing the results to the screen, while several other programs which update less frequently send their `apply` commands to the screen when needed to be updated on the next screen `push`.
 These proxy programs could also `push` an update if it is urgent enough to justify the long refresh time.